 The exhibited prints were also the sleeve and the foldout of the DVD-cover.
-With the film-loops they revealed a continuous story throughout the project.
+With the film-loops they meant to reveal a continuous narrative throughout the project.

 In the 4 animated or processed film-projects on the DVD, I created soundtracks from samples of my own voice and instruments I don’t know how to play.
 This was a first for me.

-In 1999 I spent the evenings of the summer and winter solstices and also the autumn and spring equinoxes, filming myself worshipping streetlights.
-Artificial lightsources illuminating the darkness. ..in the hope that they carried divine inspiration, maybe.
+In 1999 I spent the evenings of the summer and winter solstices along with the autumn and spring equinoxes, worshipping street-lights.
+Artificial sources of light, illuminating the darkness.

-To give an air of precision to the project, I specifically filmed at locations on the geographic north, south, east and west side of Oslo.
-One for each solstice or equinox. – The “mirrored” appearance of this version, makes the locations look a little bit like altar-pieces.
+To give an air of precision to the project, I filmed at locations on the geographic north, south, east and west side of Oslo for each solstice or equinox.

 RIS – RIIS